Tides of Time at the Heritage Centre

 The Heritage Centre Redevelopment Project

-PROJECT DESCRIPTION: Blending storytelling, history, interactive technology, and sustainability, the project will include:
+Blending storytelling, history, interactive technology, and sustainability, the project will include:

 Immersive audio-visual displays and oral history recordings.